-Here are 10 superfoods that can supercharge your diet, including fruits, vegetables, dairy, legumes, grains and fish.
+Here's a list of superfoods that can supercharge your diet, including fruits, vegetables, dairy, legumes, grains and fish.

-Lentils: Among the most nutritious legumes, lentils are a great source of cholesterol-lowering fiber and lean protein.
+5. Lentils: Among the most nutritious legumes, lentils are a great source of cholesterol-lowering fiber and lean protein.
 They contain lots of iron and B vitamins and are very filling, yet low in calories.
 Folate and magnesium also contribute to heart heath and improve the flow of blood, oxygen and nutrients throughout the body.

-Sweet potatoes: They'll satisfy your craving for starches but are far healthier than their white, nutritionally lacking cousins.
+7. Sweet potatoes: They'll satisfy your craving for starches but are far healthier than their white, nutritionally lacking cousins.
 Carotenoids, vitamin C, potassium and fiber are just a few of the benefits of eating this savory-sweet veggie, which is ranked among the highest vegetables on the nutrition scale.
 Sweet potatoes can help stabilize blood sugar, making them a great choice for diabetics, and are relatively low in calories.

-Blueberries: Hidden within the juicy, deep blue-purple flesh of this tasty fruit is cancer-fighting ellagic acid, an antioxidant that has been proven in laboratory research to slow the growth of some cancerous tumors.
+8. Blueberries: Hidden within the juicy, deep blue-purple flesh of this tasty fruit is cancer-fighting ellagic acid, an antioxidant that has been proven in laboratory research to slow the growth of some cancerous tumors.
 Blueberry extracts have also been shown to have anti-inflammatory properties and help prevent infectious bacteria from clinging to the walls of the gut, bladder and urethra.

-Wild salmon: Packed with omega-3 fats, wild salmon can help reduce the risk of sudden-death heart attacks and contains lots of vitamin D and selenium for healthy hair, skin, nails and bones.
+10. Wild salmon: Packed with omega-3 fats, wild salmon can help reduce the risk of sudden-death heart attacks and contains lots of vitamin D and selenium for healthy hair, skin, nails and bones.
 Wild salmon can be eaten with little fear of mercury or excess contaminants and is more nutritionally rich than farmed salmon.
 Wild salmon also has a smaller environmental impact.
 Consume two to four four-ounce servings a week for optimal benefits.

-Goji berries: They've been called the most nutritionally dense food on Earth, and they taste something like salty raisins.
+11. Goji berries: They've been called the most nutritionally dense food on Earth, and they taste something like salty raisins.
 Lycium barbarum, commonly known as goji berries, contain more vitamin C than oranges, more beta carotene than carrots and more iron than steak.
 The dried Himalayan fruit is also a great source of B vitamins and antioxidants and contains 15 amino acids.
 Goji has been used medicinally in China for centuries to improve blood circulation, strengthen the limbs, improve eyesight, protect the liver, increase libido and boost immune function.

-Kale: A dark, leafy green in the same vegetable family as broccoli and Brussels sprouts, kale contains high amounts of beta carotene, iron and folate.
+12. Kale: A dark, leafy green in the same vegetable family as broccoli and Brussels sprouts, kale contains high amounts of beta carotene, iron and folate.
 It's also a low-calorie, low-carb source of protein that's packed with fiber, which improves digestive health and helps you feel full.
 A small cupful of cooked kale provides more than half the recommended daily allowance of vitamin C.